voiceflow/runtime-client-js/README.md

 ### Submitting a PR

 We're always open to improving our Runtime Client SDK.
 Consider opening a PR if there is some improvement that you think should be added.
+Make sure to achieve 100% coverage for unit tests and provide documentation if applicable.